engtuncay/engtuncay.github.io/php/php-mysql-tutor-pdo.md

 }

 $conn = null;
-?>

 ```

-# MySQL Transactions
+# Transactions - Multiple Records

-*Insert Multiple Records Into MySQL Using MySQLi and PDO*

-Multiple SQL statements must be executed with the mysqli_multi_query() function.

-The following examples add three new records to the "MyGuests" table:
+The following examples add three new records to the "MyGuests" table in one transaction:

 Example (PDO)